Comment on page

 Listed below are key terminologies used in this document:

 Club: A group of decks owned by a single account.

-Coach: A type of support card that offers formations and buffs to the game.
+Coach: A type of support card that offers buffs to the game.

 Competition: A series of matches with a common leaderboard.

 Cosmetics (NFTs): Visual graphic NFTs that affect the vanity side of the card but do not affect gameplay.

 Equipment/Gear (NFTs): A passive skill type in a piece of equipment.